hyperion-rt/hyperion/docs/setup/setup_grid.rst

 where ``specific_energy`` is given in the same format as ``density`` (see sections below).
-By default, the specific energy specified is the *initial* specific energy used, and if the number of temperature iterations is not zero (see :doc:`setup_conf`) this specific energy gets replaced with the consistently self-calculated one in later iterations.
+By default, the specific energy specified is the *initial* specific energy used, and if the number of temperature iterations is not zero (see :ref:`convergence`) this specific energy gets replaced with the self-consistently calculated one in later iterations.
 If instead you want this specific energy to be *added* to the self-consistently computed one after each iteration, see :ref:`initial_specific_energy`.